yamunariver/Az104/README.md

+## You have an Azure virtual machine that runs Linux.
+The virtual machine hosts a custom application that outputs log data in the JSON format.

+You need to recommend a solution to collect the logs in Azure Monitor.

+What should you include in the recommendation?

+Select only one answer.

+`
+`

+`the Azure VMAccess extension`

+`the Custom Script Extension Version 2 extension`

+`the DSC extension for Linux`

+`the Log Analytics agent for Linux`

+`You can use the Log Analytics agent for Linux as part of a solution to collect JSON output from the Linux virtual machines.`

+`The Azure Custom Script Extension is used for post-deployment configuration, software installation, or any other configuration or management task.`

+`Desired State Configuration (DSC) is a management platform that you can use to manage an IT and development infrastructure with configuration as code.`

+`The Azure VMAccess extension acts as a KVM switch that allows you to access the console to reset access to Linux or perform disk-level maintenance.`

 ## You have an Azure virtual machine that hosts a third-party application named App1.

 Users report that they experience performance issues when they use the application.